Monadical-SAS/minecraft_skin_generator/README.md

 # Stable Diffusion Minecraft Skin Generator

+## 💥 Update - February 19th, 2024 💥

+We have released a new open sourced Minecraft Skin Generator XL model based on Stable Diffusion XL.
+It offers many improvements over the original model, including support for the transparency layer.

+The new model can be [downloaded from HuggingFace](https://huggingface.co/monadical-labs/minecraft-skin-generator-sdxl).

 ## Update

 We have released a hosted version of our Minecraft Skin Generator at: [https://www.skingenerator.io](https://www.skingenerator.io)